jeremyaranas-hashicorp/minikube/vault/vault-raft/vault-ha-tls-raft-cluster/README.md

-This repo spins up a Vault Raft cluster in k8s with TLS enabled
+This repo spins up a Vault Raft cluster in k8s

 Sources: